 There are cheaper monopods on the market.
 But the Benro offers pro-level weight capacity at a rather affordable $50, considering all the features.

-If the budget has a little more wiggle room, the monopod is also available in carbon fiber.
-But the weight reduction is small and the price hike is steep.
+If the budget has a little more wiggle room, the monopod is also available in carbon fibre.
+But the weight reduction is small, and the price hike is steep.